gbmhunter/blog/content/programming/cloud/azure/_index.md

 ### Traffic Managers

-A [traffic manager](https://azure.microsoft.com/en-ca/services/traffic-manager/) is a smart DNS form of load balancer can can resolve a CNAME based on performance/geographic requirements.
+A [traffic manager](https://azure.microsoft.com/en-ca/services/traffic-manager/) is a smart DNS form of load balancer can can resolve a `CNAME` based on performance/geographic requirements.

+## Azure Active Directory

+Azure Active Directory (Azure AD) is a cloud service that offers multi-tenant access and identity control.

+Pass-through authentication:

+Federation: Federation is a collection of domains that have established trust.

+## Management Groups

+No management groups exists by default.
+Management groups can be used to group together subscriptions.
+Management groups exist in a tree-like hierarchy.

+## Subscriptions

+A subscription is a logical unit of Azure services that is linked to an account.
+An Azure account is either an identity in Azure AD or a directory within Azure AD.

+## Role-based Access Control (RBAC)

+Built-in Roles:

+* Owners
+* Contributors
+* Readers

+What can be assigned to a role?

+* Users
+* Groups
+* Service Principals

+## Azure Policy

+You can use _Azure Policy_ to create, assign and manage policies.
+Policies are created from policy definitions.
+You can also determine the compliance for any policies.

+## File Sync

+Azure supports both import and export file sync job.

+For really large files, you can use the data boxes.

+## Azure Web Apps